Unifying mirror descent and dual averaging

-These mirror descent algorithms, with a carefully chosen function $F$, are used to better suit the geometry of the problem, for instance when the objective function $f$ is Lipschitz-continuous or smooth with respect to a non-Euclidean norm.
-One can see that the above mirror descent iteration can we equivalently written (under appropriate assumptions on $F$)
+Such algorithms, with a carefully chosen function $F$, are used to better suit the geometry of the problem, for instance when the objective function $f$ is Lipschitz-continuous or smooth with respect to a non-Euclidean norm.
+One can see that the above mirror descent iteration can be equivalently written, under appropriate assumptions on $F$,